YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 FIPS Mode
 ++++++++++++++

 For database encryption, the plugin reference implementation also provides an option to use libgcrypt (from GnuPG) and libcrypto (OpenSSL) in "FIPS mode" removing a need to modify the plugin for sites that require certification for compliance with FIPS 140-2.
-When the environment variable $gtmcrypt_FIPS is set to 1 (or evaluates to a non-zero integer, or any case-independent string or leading substring of "TRUE" or "YES"), the plugin reference implementation attempts to use either OpenSSL or Libgcrypt to provide database encryption that complies with FIPS 140-2.
+When the environment variable $ydb_crypt_fips is set to 1 (or evaluates to a non-zero integer, or any case-independent string or leading substring of "TRUE" or "YES"), the plugin reference implementation attempts to use either OpenSSL or Libgcrypt to provide database encryption that complies with FIPS 140-2.
 The supported platforms are as follows:

 +-------------------+---------------------------+------------------------------+--------------------------+
 | Platform          | Libgcrypt                 | OpenSSL                      | OpenSSL FIPS             |